https-github-com-tan200224/MyTune-app/README.md

 <img src='MyTune2walkthrough.gif' title='Flixter Walkthrough' width='' alt='MyTune Walkthrough' />

-The user is asked to enter his email, gender and date of birth when signing up which are displayed in the profile Fragment.
+The user is asked to enter his/her email, gender and date of birth when signing up which are later on displayed in the profile Fragment.
 <img src="WalkthroughOfProfile.gif" width=350>